keploy/community-blog/cm9w9bb1v000n08ibatbl9oa5.md

 ## The results of running eBPF:

-Github and Gitlab both give us sudo privileges for runners (letting us attach hooks on kprobes).
+GitHub and GitLab both give us sudo privileges for runners (letting us attach hooks on kprobes).
 Bitbucket, on the other hand, does not.

 These configurations helped us learn we need custom runners for ARM64 architecture.
 Below is a snippet that demonstrates HTTP requests being captured multiple times by Keploy.